AndyWright360/Quest_Board/README.md

 9. **Deployment**

 - Enable automatic deploys (this step is optional).
 - Within the Manual deploy section.
-Select the "main" brack from the list of branch options.
+Select the "main" branch from the list of branch options.
 - Click the "Manual Deploy" button.

 10. **Table Creation**